DianQK/DQKFreezeWindowView/README.md

 ## Usage
 ###  Install
-Just add `pod DQKFreezeWindowView` to your Podfile.
+Just add `pod 'DQKFreezeWindowView'` to your Podfile.
 ### Use

 ```Objective-C